rhergondev/csvtool_meaningful/README.md

 * **Environment:** Designed to run on Ubuntu 24.04 (Deployed via Docker).
 * **Served at:** Port 8000

-** NOTES ** - Per exercise requirements no pip is used, all dependencies are retrieved using standard Ubuntu APT-GET
+** NOTES **
+   - Per exercise requirements no pip is used, all dependencies are retrieved using standard Ubuntu APT-GET
+   - There are attached testing files in the repository, feel free to download them

 ## Instalation instruction (Docker - Recommended)